MercersKitchen/BYOD/README.md

 2. Create USB Installation Key
 .
 Install WINDOWS
 .
 Update Drives (Especially All Internet Connection Drivers) .
+Windows Update (repeat as necessary)
+.
+Install additional programs as needed (copy all .exe files to Downloads Folder first using USB) .
 Ensure all BIOS Settings Correct

+Reminder: machine may need multiple restarts

 CAUTION: Complete the Installation, then update the machine, then register WINDOWS with Product Key